• The Nuclear Family

 You don’t have to bring cookies, though.
 Bringing any small token gift over is a great way to meet your neighbors and learn their names.
 You can do this whether they’re the new neighbors or whether you are.

-Other ideas could be include small plant, a jar of homemade applesauce, a pretty dish towel, or some handmade coasters (Garrett’s coasters are one of our favorite token gifts for anyone!).
+Other ideas could be include small plant, a jar of homemade applesauce, a pretty dish towel, or some coasters.

 4. Offer your help